GreyWarden1/docs/paymasters/predeployed.md

 The Paymaster maintains a positive cash-flow by converting the tokens on Uniswap v3.
 Currently only deployed on Goerli network.

 Note: currently, this Paymaster requires a custom provider.
+:warning: On Jan 1st, 2024, the Goerli testnet will be officially moved to EOL (End of Life) status.

 Usage:
 ``` typescript